Volkswagen Type 3: Argentinian Dodge 1500-based Volkswagen 1500

-A "Volkswagen 1500" unrelated to the Type 3 model 1500 was sold during the 1980s in Argentina based upon the Dodge 1500 manufactured in that country.
+A "Volkswagen 1500" unrelated to the Type 3 model 1500 was sold during the 1980s in Argentina, based upon the Dodge 1500 manufactured in that country.

-In 1980, Volkswagen bought the Argentinian company Chrysler Fevre Argentina SAIC, inheriting some Dodge / Chrysler models and renaming the company Volkswagen Argentina SA.
-One of the models was the Dodge 1500 (also the Dodge 1800) which the newly taken-over company re-badged as Volkswagen 1500 for the Argentinian market.
+In 1980, Volkswagen bought the Argentinian company Chrysler Fevre Argentina SAIC, inheriting some Dodge and Chrysler models and renaming the company Volkswagen Argentina SA.
+One of the models was the Dodge 1500 (also the Dodge 1800), which the newly taken-over company rebadged as the Volkswagen 1500 for the Argentinian market.
 The estate was known as the Volkswagen 1500 Rural.
 Both variants continued to be sold until 1988.

 The car, which was based on the Hillman Avenger, had also been sold in Brazil, where it was known as the Dodge Polara.
-This version ceased in 1981, shortly after Volkswagen's purchase of the tooling in Argentina.
-The same car was available earlier in the 1970s in North America as the Plymouth Cricket.
+This version was discontinued in 1981, shortly after Volkswagen's purchase of the tooling in Argentina.
+The same car was available in North America earlier in the 1970s as the Plymouth Cricket.

-No parts of the Dodge 1500/"Volkswagen 1500" overlap with the Volkswagen Type 3 model 1500, or any other Volkswagen product.
+No parts of the Dodge 1500/Volkswagen 1500 overlap with the Volkswagen Type 3 model 1500, or any other Volkswagen product.
 Furthermore, the 1500 is the only front-engine, rear-wheel drive passenger car line ever sold as a Volkswagen.